urbaman/HomeLab/Kubernetes/kubernetes-02.md

 ### Steps

-#### Add the containeroo Helm repository (This repository is the only supported source of containeroo charts):
+#### Add the containeroo Helm repository (This repository is the only supported source of containeroo charts)

 ```bash
 helm repo add containeroo https://charts.containeroo.ch